Skip to On this page All posts

 How the post-processor shapes commit messages

 This is where it gets good.
-EnviousWispr’s LLM post-processing step cleans up your spoken words into properly structured text.
-The default polish strips filler, fixes punctuation, and keeps output direct, which already gets you most of the way to a good commit message.
+EnviousWispr’s LLM post-processing step cleans up your spoken words into clean, direct text.
+The polish strips filler, fixes punctuation, and keeps output direct, which already gets you most of the way to a good commit message.

-That’s a commit message worth finding in a git log six months from now.
-And it takes about ten seconds to produce, including the hotkey hold.
+That’s a commit message worth finding in a git log six months from now, and the explanatory part took about ten seconds to say instead of a minute to type.

 Before and after: typed vs. dictated commits